 On top of all of this, Plastic Oceans is a fierce advocate for change.
 The nonprofit works on a local and global level to advocate for public policy changes that impact corporate and consumer habits around plastic pollution!
 The team also works with activists across the globe to organize impactful beach cleanups, awareness campaigns, and other events that motivate communities to rethink plastic, and to live more sustainable lives.

-With your help, we hope to make a meaningful impact on these beaches and communities in Mexico, and inspire our community to get involved with beach cleanups and turtle habitat restoration projects in their local areas.
+With your help, we made a meaningful impact on these beaches and communities in Mexico and inspire our community to get involved with beach cleanups and turtle habitat restoration projects in their local areas.
 Want to get more involved with the Plastic Oceans mission?
-You can also donate separately to the cause, learn about how to bring their education and awareness programs to your community and volunteer.
-Join us and Plastic Oceans in the fight against plastic pollution this #EarthMonth!